 Surfing is one of the physical and mental activities that require endurance, balance, flexibility, power, speed, and mental toughness.
-If you want to overcome the bigger waves, you must be willing to commit to strict training and follow the instructions on this article.
-Even those experienced surfers spend most of their time in training to boost their athletic capacity.
+If you want to overcome the bigger waves, you must be willing to commit to strict training and follow the instructions in this article.
+Even experienced surfers spend most of their time in training to boost their athletic capacity.

 Do you know how to stand up on a surfboard properly?
 Mastering this stance will help you jumpstart your surfing prowess in no time.
 So, it is essential to know how to properly do it, as well as to avoid suffering from injuries.

 Standing still in a surfboard can be tricky.
 You must learn the correct techniques to achieve the right position of your body while overcoming the waves.
 Fortunately, this article is here to discuss the seven easy steps on how to stand up on a surfboard.

 Before hitting the ocean, take time to practice your standing technique on land.

 Lay your toes touching the tail on the board.
 Afterward, put your hands near your ribcage, lift your stomach, and place it like you are doing a push-up.
 Place your thumbs in line with your lower ribs.